rsyncOSX/RsyncUIdocs/content/post/Navstack.md

 Selecting the *Wand and stars* commence an estimating run and display the result ontop of the *root view*.
 The left arrow on the toolbar, upper left, indicates this is a view ontop of *root view*.
 Selecting the arrow returns the main view.

+And of course double click on a row works as expected.
+First double click executes a dryrun, the details from dry run is presented on top of *root view*.
+Next double click executes the real run.

 {{< figure src="/images/navstack/estimate.png" alt="" position="center" style="border-radius: 8px;" >}}

 If a row is selected the details about estimation is presented ontop of the *estimated view*.